DmitrijsNau/raindle/README.md

 List of games/projects that have greatly inspired/helped in the making of this project!

+- [Charlie Rozeski](https://rozeski.net/) - Massive thanks to my close friend for making the images and silhouettes for the project
 - [Risk of Rain 2 Web API](https://riskofrain2api.herokuapp.com/) - Big shoutout to this project!
 I was able to use the data provided here as the starting point for my project, which was a MASSIVE time save
 - [Lolde](https://loldle.net/)
 - [Isaacle](https://isaacle.net/)